 He busied himself with a cauldron filled with a foul smelling broth bubbling inside.

-It seemed to me that his manner of speaking was brisk, since he never spent time explaining why I was so lucky, or what he meant about the wind not being nice.
+It seemed to me that his manner of speaking was brisk, since he never actually spent time explaining why I was so lucky, or what he meant about the wind not being nice.
 But I assumed it must have been because I had fallen near the home of a healer.
 It would have been troublesome, after all, to have an injured ankle and no horse to carry me while out on my travels.
 Nevertheless, he took good care of me, and I was soon back on my way north.
 We shared many good tales — and ales!

 Today we will be discussing the following topics: